JoinSports/Documentation/UC/UC2_LoginUser.md

  	Scenario: username does not exist in the system database
     Given the entered username is 'aNotExistingUsername'
     When the login button is clicked
-    Then the login failed and a message “Invalid username, the username does not exist!” is shown
+    Then the login failed and a message "Invalid username, the username does not exist!" is shown
 ```

 Password incorrect: